-- a network is a collection of MPEG-2 Transport Stream (TS) multiplexes transmitted on a single delivery system (e.g. all digital channels on a specific cable or terrestrial system) - a service is uniquely identified by the following parameters (the DVB locator): o original network id (ON ID): unique identifier of a network - original\network\id (ON\ID): unique identifier of a network transport stream id (TS ID): unique identifier of a TS within an original network. - transport\stream\id (TS\ID): unique identifier of a TS within an origina service\id (S\ID): unique identifier of a service within a TS
+- a network is a collection of MPEG-2 Transport Stream (TS) multiplexes transmitted on a single delivery system (e.g. all digital channels on a specific cable or terrestrial system) - a service is uniquely identified by the following parameters (the DVB locator): - original\network\id (ON\ID): unique identifier of a network - transport\stream\id (TS\ID): unique identifier of a TS within an original network. - service\id (S\ID): unique identifier of a service within a TS